All over the world, courts have been weaponized against those who speak truth to power and stand up for the rights of the most vulnerable.

 Did you know

-Our monitoring and advocacy have successfully led to wrongfully prosecuted individuals being acquitted or freed.
+Our monitoring and advocacy have successfully led to the acquittal or release of wrongfully prosecuted individuals in dozens of trials.

 Become a Trial Monitor